zeroluck/docs/sources/articles/mod-auth-oidc/centos-installation.md

 Here, both certificate and key files already exist on the server.
 You can use your own, too.
-Next, enable the site by running the `a2ensite`command, and restart the Apache service as:
+Next, enable the site by running the following command, and restart the Apache service as:

 ```
 ln -s /etc/httpd/sites-available/dynamic.conf